micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ### Micro XRCE-DDS

-Micro XRCE-DDS messages flow between Client and Agent throw **streams**.
+Micro XRCE-DDS messages flow between Client and Agent through **streams**.
 A stream represents an independent ordered flow of information, so it is a sort of messaging queue.
 There are two kinds of streams, **best-effort** and **reliable**.
-Both best-effort and reliable streams, have a raw buffer (`uint8_t` array) associated with them, but the layout is different.
+Both best-effort and reliable streams have a raw buffer (`uint8_t` array) associated with them, but the layout is different.

 On the one hand, best-effort streams could be interpreted as a single message queue.
 Therefore, the raw buffer is a single data buffer where only one message is popped/pushed.